 How to create a budget

-The 50/30/20 budget is a simple way to budget your money.
-You divide your income into three categories: 50% for necessities, 30% for wants, and 20% for savings and debt repayment.
+The 50/30/20 rule divides your after-tax income into three categories: 50% for necessities, 30% for wants, and 20% for savings and debt repayment.
 This budgeting method helps you ensure that you're spending within your means and not overspending on non-essential items.

-The pay yourself first budget is another popular budgeting method.
-With this method, you prioritize saving and debt repayment by setting aside money each month before you spend any of it on other expenses.
-This budgeting method can help you reach your financial goals more quickly, but it requires discipline to stick to it.
+When you pay yourself first, you prioritize your savings goals and debt repayment by setting aside money each month before you spend a dime on anything else.
+This type of budget can help you reach your financial goals more quickly, but it requires discipline to stick to it.

 Steps to creating a budget